Skip to main content

 You will be responsible for directing and supporting operations both in the UK and around the world, using sophisticated radar and communications technology to provide organisations with the information needed to make time-critical decisions.
 In your role you will:

-• Create the recognised air picture, identifying all aircraft flying over the UK and monitor any suspicious air activity
+• Identify all aircraft flying over the UK and monitor any suspicious air activity

-• Task planning and coordination of a flying squadron to make sure operations run smoothly
+• Task plan and coordinate a flying squadron

 • Negotiate with foreign partners to access international airspace

-• Monitor foreign surveillance satellites and highlight potential enemy action and espionage
+• Monitor foreign satellites and highlight potential enemy action and espionage

-• Track what’s happening in space, from space debris to the International Space Station
+• Track space, from space debris to the International Space Station

-• Be part of the team that operates the Ballistic Missile Early Warning System, detecting and reporting any object that could threaten the UK, or our allies
+• Be part of the team that operates the Ballistic Missile Early Warning System

 • As a minimum, you will need GCSEs at Grade C/4 or Scottish National 5 at Grade C in English Language, Maths/Application of Mathematics and at least three other subjects.